How to Paint an Exterior Door for Quick Curb Appeal

-Editor's Tip: If you're not sure what type or color of paint is best for your project, a trip to your local hardware store for a chat with a paint desk associate can help.
-Also, it's important to paint the door out of direct sunlight to avoid the paint drying before you have a chance to properly roll or brush it on.
+Editor's Tip: If you're not sure what type or color of paint is best for your project, contact your local hardware store to chat with a paint desk associate for help.

 Clean the door by scrubbing the surface with a wet sponge, then lightly sand the surface.
 The sanding will remove any rough spots or dirt, making the surface as clean and smooth as possible for the paint.
 Once the sanding is finished, wipe down the door again with a damp sponge or tack cloth to remove the dust.

 Apply adhesion primer to the door using a foam roller in even strokes, working from one end of the door to the other.
 Use a foam brush to paint any raised or depressed panels.
 Let dry completely.